SAP-samples/btp-service-metadata/README.md

 ## Description

+> [!IMPORTANT]
+> 08.01.2025: We updated the metadata to **v1**.
+The `v0` directory will no longer be updated.
+The schema of the data changed e.g., you can now also find the commercial model per service plan is part of the data.

 You are working with SAP BTP and looking for the metadata of the services in a *machine-readable* format?
-Then you are at the right place: this repository contains the **metadata of the SAP BTP services** available via an SAP BTP *pay-as-you-go* account.
+Then you are at the right place: this repository contains the **metadata of the SAP BTP services**.

 As different personas need different metadata when exploring the service metadata we decided to curate it for you.
-As criterion we use a *persona*+*-based approach as we are convinced that this will give the optimal support for the task at hand.
+As criterion we use a *persona*-based approach as we are convinced that this will give the optimal support for the task at hand.

 We start with the persona *"developer"*.
-Based on the requirements of this persona we collected the metadata per service in the folder `v0/developer` as JSON files.
-In addition, we provide an [`inventory list`](v0/inventory.json) as an overview of all available services to enable to have a quick overview what is available and what is not.
+Based on the requirements of this persona we collected the metadata per service in the folder `v1/developer` as JSON files.
+In addition, we provide an [`inventory list`](v1/inventory.json) as an overview of all available services to enable to have a quick overview what is available and what is not.

 Based on [your feedback](https://github.com/SAP-samples/btp-service-metadata/issues/new/choose) we will add additional personas and additional curated metadata.